eclipse-simrel/.github/wiki/SimRel/Simultaneous_Release_Requirements.md

 ## Planning Council Exception Process

-Exceptions for any rule or schedule can be made if there are good enough reasons to.
+Exceptions for any rule or schedule can be made if there are good enough reasons to do so.
 This same exception process will be followed for things like "requests to respin" a build after a deadline.
-The process to get any exception must be open and well documented and follow these steps:
+The process to get any exception must be open and well-documented and follow these steps:

 1. The Project's PMC must approve the request for an exception and it is the PMC (not the lone Project or committer) that makes the request to the Planning Council.
    The Planning Council member that represents the PMC is the one to bring the issue forward to the Planning Council.